But what exactly will politicians and business leaders be doing during the conference - and which bits can the general public attend?

 Other events at COP26

-While world leaders and their negotiating teams are thrashing out agreements, other politicians, business leaders and NGOs will be meeting to discuss climate change.
+While world leaders and their negotiating teams are thrashing out agreements, other politicians, business leaders and NGOs will be able to visit more than 80 pavilions that will seek to inspire change.

 Discussions and events will broadly follow the topics set out in the negotiating timetable.